Q20 and Q44 buses: Q20

-The Q20 shares the mostly same routing as the Q44 between Jamaica and Whitestone — except in Jamaica, where it takes Jamaica Av, before diverging west towards its terminal in College Point near Flushing Bay.
+The Q20 shares the mostly same routing as the Q44 between Jamaica and Whitestone — except in Jamaica, where it takes Jamaica Avenue, before diverging west towards its terminal in College Point near Flushing Bay.
 The Q20 branches off at 20th Avenue, running along the northern edge of the former Flushing Airport and serving a large shopping center.
 Prior to 2025, this was labeled the Q20A to distinguish from the former Q20B, which turned west farther north at 14th Avenue, running through a much more residential area.
 The Q20 provides local service, running at all times.

+School trippers

+When school is in session, several buses originate near John Bowne High School at the northwest corner of Queens College and depart between 1:23 and 3:06pm.
+The first Q44 trip departs at 2:09pm.
+All southbound trips run the full route to Jamaica.
+For northbound trips, only two Q20 departures at 2:56 and 3pm run the full route to College Point; the rest terminate at the Flushing–Main Street station, along with all Q44 trips.

+From Melbourne Avenue near the southwest corner of Queens College, one Q44 bus departs at 3:20pm and terminates in Flushing, while two Q20 buses depart at 4:05pm and operate the full route in each direction.
+The Q44 also serves Monsignor Scanlan High School, where one trip to the Bronx Zoo departs at 2:40pm.